 - Unfair treatment – it is vitally important that employees are treated fairly, honestly and consistently.
 A common complaint we hear from candidates is that some managers don’t even know they exist, or are unaware of the long hours they work, or are oblivious to their commitment to an award-winning campaign.

 - Pay/bonus – the scarcity of credible and qualified candidates is pushing up salaries.
-For example, a standard Account Executive’s salary, over the last two years, has been approximately £17-19,000, but we are now seeing Account Executives hired at a starting salary of £20,000 alongside excellent benefits, and more in some cases.
-We are also seeing PR Account Managers acquire salaries of £30,000 where average salaries in the past have been around £27,000.
+For example, a standard Account Executive’s salary, over the last two years, has been approximately £17-19,000, but we are now seeing Account Executives hired at a starting salary of over £20,000 alongside excellent benefits, and more in some cases.
+We are also seeing PR & Social Media Managers acquire salaries of £30,000 & above, where average salaries in the past have been around £27,000.
 In the digital sector, we are seeing a huge disparity between agency and in-house salaries.
-It is very important to offer a salary which is competitive and in-line with market conditions
+It is very important to offer a salary which is competitive and in-line with market conditions.

 - Lack of internal promotion – promotion from within gives all employees a clear signal that there is room for progression, and rewards for those that work hard.
 Employees will definitely seek pastures new if they see no clear future for themselves